Metromile Insurance: What You Need to Know

 Generally speaking, Metromile Insurance is most appropriate for people who drive less than 10,000 miles per year, but your saving potential will depend on your base and per-mile rate.

 If you want to find out if you can save on insurance, the insurance app Jerry will make your job easier.
+A licensed broker, Jerry does all the hard work of finding cheap quotes from the top name-brand insurance companies and buying new car insurance.
+Jerry will even help you cancel your old policy.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.